repetantil/agentspro-issues-summarization/README.md

 - Common resolutions and workarounds
 - Notable trends

+## LangSmith Integration

+This script includes optional LangSmith integration for tracing and monitoring:

+- **Automatic tracing** of all LangChain/LangGraph operations
+- **Visual workflow visualization** in LangSmith dashboard
+- **Performance monitoring** and debugging
+- **Token usage tracking**

+To enable LangSmith:
+1. Sign up for a free account at [smith.langchain.com](https://smith.langchain.com)
+2. Get your API key from the settings
+3. Set the `LANGCHAIN_TRACING_V2`, `LANGCHAIN_API_KEY`, `LANGCHAIN_PROJECT` environment variables
+4. Run the script - traces will appear in your LangSmith project

+The script will work without LangSmith; it's completely optional.

 ## Requirements

 - Python 3.10+
 - OpenAI API key
 - GitHub Personal Access Token
 - Node.js (for MCP GitHub server via npx)
+- LangSmith API key (optional, for tracing)